-Waterborne polyurethane goes on clear and will not alter the color of the wood.
-It’s thinner than other solutions and dries quickly.
+Water-based polyurethane goes on clear and will not alter the color of the wood.
+It’s also thinner than other solutions and dries quickly.
 You can walk on your floors within 8-12 hours of application.

-Water-based finishes are less flammable and don’t contain harmful VOC’s.
+Water-based finishes are less flammable and don’t contain harmful VOCs.
 They won’t emit strong odors or fumes.
-When it comes time to clean-up, all you’ll need is soap and water.
+And when it comes time to clean up, all you’ll need is soap and water.

 This type of polyurethane is the most expensive and least durable.
 Because these urethanes are comprised of fewer solids, you’ll need to apply several coats for maximum protection.

-If you seal your wood with a water-based product, expect to repeat the process every 2 years.
+If you seal your wood with a water-based product, expect to repeat the process every two years.

-Oil-based polyurethane enhances the coloring of the wood and gives it a soft glow.
+By comparison, oil-based polyurethane enhances the coloring of the wood and gives it a soft glow.
 Due to their composition, oil-based products are thicker and take longer to dry.
-They do emit fumes, so prepare to don a respirator.
+They do emit fumes, though, so prepare to don a face mask.

-There is an upside to this type of urethane.
-Oil-based products fortify the wood with a solid layer of armor.
-They take fewer coats than water-based poly, and cost half the price.
+There is an upside to this type of urethane: Oil-based products fortify the wood with a solid layer of armor.
+They take fewer coats than water-based poly and cost half as much as water-based products.

 What Materials Do You Need?